kylejohnsonkj/swift-nio-http2-demo/README.md

 ---
 ## Documentation

-### Communicating With The Server
+### Using cURL
 At the present time, swift-nio-http2 does not know how to negotiate HTTP/2.
 You must hit it with curl like so:
 ```sh
 curl --http2-prior-knowledge http://localhost:8889/
 ```

-*Note:* I've turned on verbose mode (-v) for the remainder of this demo.
+Note: I've turned on verbose mode (-v) for the remainder of this demo.
 Basic authentication is also included.
 Therefore, all commands must include valid user credentials (-u), amending the above command to the following.
 ```sh
 curl -vu 'user:pass' --http2-prior-knowledge http://localhost:8889/
 ```